Patryk-Janowski/heartbleed/README.md

 #### 4. Check openssl version

-## Excercise 2: Exploit using script
+## Exercise 2: Exploit using script

 * Before exploiting, you must stimulate the server with potentially sensitive data that can be harvested later by the exploit.
 The `stimulate_server.py` script